ikbalarslan/CLTV--Customer-Lifetime-Value-Calculation/README.md

 Description: Product (item) name.

-Nominal.Quantity: The quantities of each product (item) per transaction.
+Quantity: The quantities of each product (item) per transaction.

-Numeric.InvoiceDate: Invice date and time.
+InvoiceDate: Invice date and time.
 Numeric.
 The day and time when a transaction was generated.

 UnitPrice: Unit price.
 Numeric.
 Product price per unit in sterling.